Looking for the best and cheapest 4K graphics card? We have prepared a list of the top two manufacturers for you: Nvidia and AMD.

 Other than that, Zotac Logo on the card features SPECTRA lighting and lets you choose the color of your choice from seven colors available, with the help of Zotac FireStorm software.
 No full RGB light system is featured here, though.

-In terms of connectivity options, you get three display ports 1.4, one HDMI 2.0b, and one DL-DV-ID, which you rarely get in any card.
+In terms of connectivity options, you get three display ports 1.4, one HDMI 2.0b, and one DL-DV-ID, which you rarely find in any card.

 Yes, we know GTX 1070 Ti offer reduced performance as compared to 1080 Ti, but it’s also half-priced than GTX 1080 Ti.